Store your tubers for the winter

 The dahlia is a beautiful flower, but keeping it can sometimes cause headaches.
-If this is the first time you are growing dahlias, be aware that you must remove the tubers from the ground in the fall since they cannot stand frost.
-If you don't want to bother with that, you can always dig them up and bake yourself a great dahlia cake.
+If this is your first time growing dahlias, you should know that you must remove the tubers from the ground in the fall since they cannot withstand frost.
+If you don't want to bother with that, you can always dig them up and bake yourself an excellent dahlia cake.

 If you want to multiply your tubers, here are some tips to help you with winter storage.

-First of all, you have to identify your tubers before storing since they all look the same in the end.
-We identify them using a permanent marker directly on the tuber, so we are sure not to mix them up.
+First of all, you must clearly identify your tubers before storage since they all look the same in the end.
+We identify them using a permanent marker directly on the tuber, so we are sure not to mix them together.
 If you have several tubers of the same variety, you can only identify the container or place an identification stick inside.

 The ideal temperature for storing tubers is between 4°C and 10°C (40-50°F).
-What is more difficult to maintain is the humidity of the room: it must not be too humid to cause mold nor too dry so as not to dry out the tubers.
-If you have a garage that you heat to a minimum or a cold room, it is practically ideal if not the coolest place in the house.
-Unheated garages and sheds should be avoided because of the risk of freezing.
+What is more difficult to maintain is the humidity of the room: it should not be too humid as to cause mold nor too dry as to not dry out the tubers.
+If you have a garage that you heat to a minimum or a cold room, this is practically ideal if not the coolest place in the house.
+Unheated garages and sheds should be avoided due to the risk of freezing.

 Container for storage

-Virtually any container can be used for storage: a cardboard box, a wooden box or plastic bins.
-If you use the plastic bins, be sure to drill a few holes in the lid to allow air to circulate.
+Almost any container can be suitable for storage: a cardboard box, a wooden box or plastic bins.
+If you use the plastic bins, be sure to poke a few holes in the lid to allow air to circulate.

 What should I store my tubers with?

-You will need to use different materials to "insulate" your tubers while keeping some air circulation so that they remain intact.
+You will need to use different materials to "insulate" your tubers while maintaining a certain air circulation so that they remain intact.

-Horticultural vermiculite (coarse-grained) can absorb excess moisture without drying out the tuber and allows air circulation in the container.
+Horticultural vermiculite (coarse grain) can absorb excess moisture without drying out the tuber and allows air circulation in the container.
 This product is expensive and it is best to wear a mask when handling it.
-Construction vermiculite should be avoided since small grains and dust can rot your tubers.
+Construction vermiculite should be avoided since the small grains and dust can cause your tubers to rot.

 Peat moss

 Peat moss (also called Peat Moss) gives good results and is not too expensive.
-On the other hand, it is necessary to pay attention to its humidity level.
+On the other hand, you must pay attention to its humidity level.
 It may be too wet if the bag has been punctured.
-If this is the case, do not hesitate to mix it with a dry product (wood shavings for example) to balance the humidity.
+If this is the case, do not hesitate to mix it with dry product (wood shavings for example) to balance the humidity.
 On the other hand, if the product is too dry, it can dry out your tubers.
-So you can spray a nice amount of water on the peat moss.
+You can therefore spray a nice bit of water on the peat moss.

 The wood chip

-Wood shavings (wood shavings) are the least expensive product.
-Just like peat moss, you have to be careful with the moisture content if the bag has been punctured.
-It is also necessary to check that there is not too much sawdust (dust) in the container since this limits the circulation of air and increases the risk of rot.
+Wood chips are the least expensive product.
+Just like peat moss, you need to pay attention to the humidity level if the bag has been punctured.
+You must also check that there is not too much sawdust (dust) in the container since this limits air circulation and increases the risk of rot.
 Wood can also absorb excess moisture and allow good air circulation.
-You can find this product in pet stores that use it as litter or a COOP, a feed mill, horse breeder, etc. Choose the biggest ripe.
+You can find this product in pet stores that use it as bedding or a COOP, a feed mill, horse breeder, etc. Choose the largest shred.

 Sand